jenniferpeled/JPSemProject/README.md

 For the first two bits, we need to make sure that they are 10, which we get using 1000 0000 (x80).
 Once we've handled all of this, in a for loop based on the number of bytes, we handle the beginning, which needs the number of 1s equal to the number of bytes.
 Therefore, we make a mask of 1s (xFF) in all the places we need 1s (meaning shift it to the right spots), and then move this all the way to the start.
-At the end, we put a null terminating character.
 Credit to ChatGPT, which I consulted in helping me with understanding how to shift the bits properly - it helped me calculate (6 * (bytes - 1))

 int my_utf8_encode = a method to encode full strings into UTF8 First, I differentiate each character by its starting with \u, and find the length of the current character.
-Then, I handle each character separately, calling the elper method above, then moving to the next character.
+Then, I handle each character separately, calling the helper method above, then moving to the next character.
 I also included handling of non unicode code points, and of course ended with a null terminating character.

 int my_utf8_decode = a method to decode a UTF8 character back into Unicode